opendatahub-io/odh-manifests/grafana/README.md

 # Grafana

 The Grafana component subscribes to the Grafana operator.
-It also creates a Grafana dashboard instance in your project along with
+It also creates a Grafana dashboard instance in your project along with a dashboard and a datasource.

 ## Folders
-There are two main folders in the Prometheus component
+There are two main folders in the Grafana component
 1. cluster: contains the subscription to the operator
 2. operator: contains installation of the Grafana instance, dashboard, and datasource